binaryphile/www.minimak.org/pages/download.md

 We call that mapping *BacksLock* for short, which is just our own name for it.
 Despite the name, there's no "locking" of the key like with *CapsLock*.

-However, since that mapping isn't part of the standard MiniMak, it is not in the PKL layouts.
+However, since that mapping isn't part of the standard Minimak, it is not in the PKL layouts.
 If you're ready to try *BacksLock* on Windows, we suggest using the [registry mapping](#rm) that includes it.
 On Linux, you can instead check your configurations settings to see if there is a